openseattle/openseattle.github.io/partners/index.md

 - **[Seattle Police Department]**

-## Code for Seattle Community Partners:
+## Open Seattle Community Partners:

 We're greatful for the ongoing support from a number of local community organizations.
-Without them, code for seattle would not be what it is today.
+Without them, Open Seattle would not be what it is today.

 - **[Socrata](http://socrata.com)** - They run data.seattle.gov, and many other open data portals!
 - **[Impact Hub Seattle](http://www.impacthubseattle.com/)** - A coworking space for social impact, they host many of our meetups.